snow-blade/blog/content/posts/discover-the-lite-text-editor.md

 ### How to install 💻

-- You can either download the precompiled binaries at:
+##### You can either download the precompiled binaries By:

-  Go to: [https://github.com/rxi/lite/releases/](https://github.com/rxi/lite/releases/) then select lite.zip, it should give you access to a zip, if you're on windows open lite.exe but if you're on linux/macOs open the file named lite, and everything should work just fine.
+  Going to: [https://github.com/rxi/lite/releases/](https://github.com/rxi/lite/releases/) then select lite.zip, it should give you access to a zip file, then unzip it, if you're on windows open lite.exe but if you're on linux/macOs open the file named lite, and everything should work just fine.

-- Or you can compile from source:
+##### Or you can compile from source:

-  Linux:
+- Linux:

   On debian based distros run :